- Food & Drink

 By Zahra Al-Kateb | July 23 2015

 Traditional stereotypes about luxury and opulence are being eroded: the days of large leather chairs, walnut and cedar tables and gold trim are arguably old-hat.
 Luxury is evolving.
-In 2015, a private jet is as likely to be used by a sports franchise to transport elite athletes as it is a middle aged businessman.
-Catering for the tastes of a market which is ever more diverse will be an important differentiator.
+In 2015, a private jet is as likely to be used by a sports franchise to transport elite athletes as it is a middle-aged businessman.
+Catering for the tastes of a market that is ever more diverse will be an important differentiator.